bonsai-rx/bonsai-rx.github.io/_docs/07-property-mapping.md

 But imagine you wanted to design a variation of this workflow where the playback volume is now modulated continuously depending on some other variable, for example the horizontal position of the mouse cursor as it moves across the screen.

-One simple way to do this would be to rescale the X coordinate of mouse movements to a range between zero and one:
+A simple way to compute the desired scale value would be to rescale the X coordinate of mouse movements to a range between zero and one:

 ![Rescaled mouse position](/assets/images/mouserescale.svg)

-However, how would you now convert the sequence of scale values computed from the mouse position to updates in the `Scale` property of the `ConvertScale` node?
+However, how would you now connect the sequence of scale values computed from the mouse position to changes in the `Scale` property of the `ConvertScale` node?

 Property mapping operators allow you to do exactly this.
-They are operators that take a single input sequence and react to notifications from that sequence by changing the specified properties of the *subsequent* node.
+They are operators that take a single input sequence and react to notifications from that sequence by changing the values of the specified properties in the *subsequent* node.
 There are three types of property mapping operators, described below.

 | Mapping Type | Description |
 | :----------: | ----------- |